Updated January 2019

 The 13 lb Nano is the little black dress of the stroller world.

 The Nano comes with a belt-style universal car seat adapter, and its accessories include a travel bag and a shoulder strap.
-The newest model (2016) has a deeper seat recline than its predecessor, a better sun shade with a flip-out visor, and extra slim wheels.
+The current model (2016) has a deeper seat recline than its predecessor, a better sun shade with a flip-out visor, and extra slim wheels.

 You can buy a separate “cocoon carrycot” (aka bassinet) for your newborn.
 It also has a ventilated seat back (for your tropical trips) and a fabric overlay (for your wintry wanderings).
 If you travel a lot or just want a super lightweight, high quality stroller for bopping around town, the chic Nano should do the trick.
 Bon voyage!